Jessica Stanhope

 Eligible to supervise Masters and PhD - email supervisor to discuss availability.

-Jess was appointed as the inaugural physiotherapy academic at The University of Adelaide in 2020, taking a leading role in the accreditation of the physiotherapy program.
+In 2020, Jess was appointed as the inaugural physiotherapy academic at The University of Adelaide, taking a leading role in the accreditation of the physiotherapy program.
 She has over 20 years teaching experience, including over a decade in the university sector.
-From 2017-2018, Jess was an active member of the Transdisciplinary Measurement and Evaluation Research Group in the School of Education, focusing on developing and testing valid and reliable assessments in education, and she ran a course on Rasch analysis for this group.
+Jess was an active member of the Transdisciplinary Measurement and Evaluation Research Group in the School of Education, focusing on developing and testing valid and reliable assessments in education, and she ran a course on Rasch analysis for this group.
+Jess is also part of two global initiatives to improve education of health professionals, the Environmental Physiotherapy Agenda and the Collaborative Musicians’ Health Advocacy Initiative.

 • Appointments